-Africa is home to many of the finest African coffee beans in the world, from Ethiopia and Kenya in the East to Rwanda where top quality Arabica beans are cultivated to West African countries including Senegal and Cameroon where robusta coffee beans are mostly grown.
+You have 30 seconds.
+How many can you name? … Time up!
+The answer: Many of the finest African coffee beans in the world come from Ethiopia and Kenya in the East to Rwanda where top quality Arabica beans are cultivated to West African countries including Senegal and Cameroon where robusta coffee beans are mostly grown.

 We’ll look briefly at some of the regions in this article: Ethiopia, Uganda, Kenya, Tanzania and Malawi.
-Though to be fair, coffee beans from Africa are widely cultivated throughout the continent, and even grows wild in many areas.
+Though to be fair, coffee beans from Africa are widely grown throughout the continent, and it grows even wild in many areas.

 Ethiopia: Harrar, Ghimbi and Yirgacheffe